 What are the Signs of Oxycodone Abuse?

 Oxycodone is an opioid painkiller prescribed to treat moderate to severe pain, such as migraine headaches, arthritis, post-surgery pain, and cancer pain.1 Oxycodone abuse is very common.
-In 2019, a survey found that just over 10 million people misused opioids, and more than 9 million people specifically misused prescription pain relievers.
-It’s important to know the symptoms and signs of oxycodone abuse so you know when to seek treatment for yourself or someone else.
+Historically, oxycodone was the most common opioid globally from 2009 to 2019 and remains one of the most abused prescription pain relievers.2 It’s important to know the symptoms and signs of oxycodone abuse so you know when to seek treatment for yourself or someone else.

 In this article: